What is legal decision making?

 Legal decision making refers to the right to make decisions regarding how a child will be raised.
 For example, it includes such things as choices about school, religion, or medical choices.
 (Note that many jurisdictions call this “legal custody”).

-Determining legal decision making
+Determining legal decision making and parenting time

 - The past, present and potential future relationship between the parent and the child.

 - The interaction and interrelationship of the child with the child’s parent or parents, the child’s siblings and any other person who may significantly affect the child’s best interest.

 - The child’s adjustment to home, school and community.

 - If the child is of suitable age and maturity, the wishes of the child as to legal decision-making and parenting time.

 - The mental and physical health of all individuals involved.

 - Which parent is more likely to allow the child frequent, meaningful and continuing contact with the other parent.
 This paragraph does not apply if the court determines that a parent is acting in good faith to protect the child from witnessing an act of domestic violence or being a victim of domestic violence or child abuse.

 - Whether one parent intentionally misled the court to cause an unnecessary delay, to increase the cost of litigation or to persuade the court to give a legal decision-making or a parenting time preference to that parent.